 See also: Where to Stay in Madison

-1. Editor's Pick Frank Lloyd Wright's Taliesin East
+1. Take a Tour of Frank Lloyd Wright's Taliesin Estate

 Address: 2 East Main Street, Madison, Wisconsin

 3. Olbrich Botanical Gardens